shader-slang/shader-slang.github.io/_posts/2025-04-30-neural-graphics-first-principles-performance.md

     return { 0 };
 }
 ```
-Up at the top of this block, we define a few constants. `WG_X` and `WG_Y` describe the dimensions of our workgroup– we’re going to process blocks 8 pixels wide, and 4 pixels tall.
+Up at the top of this block, we define a few constants. `WG_X` and `WG_Y` describe the dimensions of our workgroup– we're going to process blocks 8 pixels wide, and 4 pixels tall.
 These dimensions are chosen because most GPUs can execute 32 or 64 threads simultaneously.
-The maximum number of blobs we’ll add to the short list for each workgroup is set somewhat arbitrarily – we found 512 was a threshold that gave a good balance between performance and image quality.
+The maximum number of blobs we'll add to the short list for each workgroup is set somewhat arbitrarily – we found 512 was a threshold that gave a good balance between performance and image quality.

 You’ll also see that the `coarseRasterize` function takes an `InitializedShortList` parameter, but doesn’t appear to do anything with it.
 That’s because this implementation uses a set of sentinel struct types to enforce the correct ordering of the steps in the rasterization algorithm – essentially, this helps us catch bugs at compile time rather than runtime.
 It doesn’t affect how our gaussian splatting implementation works, so I won’t go deeper into it here.